-OK, now that you know who they are and have a basic understanding of their motives and intentions, what are they looking for from you -- in their words?
+OK, now that you know who they are and have a basic understanding of their motives and intentions are around a topic, what are they looking for from you -- in their words?

 Your answer to "Who?" will really be three answers that answer the three sets of questions above.

 And those answers are the context you'll need to address the topic -- your "what" -- in the most helpful way possible.
 Otherwise, you'll just be creating content about a topic from your own self-centered perspective of the universe.